a-kadlec/fbcm-landaumpv/README.md

 * cutoff_lower: (list[6]) This adds an option to study and decrease the effect of too many near-zero points on the left tail for the refined fit.
 The numbers in the list specify for each channel, how many points to ignore from the left of the histogram data.
 For example, [3,0,0,0,0,0] means that only for channel 0, the three lowest points on the x-axis are ignored from the refined fit.

 * mpv_display_precision: (int) number of decimals for the MPV to show on the plots
+* MPV_summary_plot_separate_stat_syst_errorbars: (bool) If set to True, each point on the MPV vs threshold summary plot will have two errorbars: a colored one denoting the stat, and a black one denoting the stat+syst error.
+If set to False, only the total stat+syst errorbar is shown in color.

 * log_p0: (list[3]) Initial parameters for fitting the logarithm calibration: a + b*log(x+c) You may need to adjust especially the first parameter when changing boards.
 * landau_p0: (list[3]) Initial parameters for the initial Landau fit: normalization factor, MPV, sigma.
 You may need to adjust the normalization factor when changing boards.